Hell in a Cell (2014)

-The 2014 Hell in a Cell was the sixth annual Hell in a Cell professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on October 26, 2014, at the American Airlines Center in Dallas, Texas, and was the second Hell in a Cell to be held at this venue after the 2010 event.
-This was the first Hell in a Cell event to air on the WWE Network, which launched in February.
+The 2014 Hell in a Cell was a professional wrestling event produced by WWE.
+It was the sixth annual Hell in a Cell and took place on October 26, 2014, at the American Airlines Center in Dallas, Texas, marking the second Hell in a Cell at this venue after the 2010 event.
+The event aired via pay-per-view (PPV) and livestreaming, marking the first Hell in a Cell event to livestream on the WWE Network, which launched in February.

 Eight matches were contested on the main card while one match took place on the Kickoff pre-show, which was streamed live on the WWE Network.
 The card featured two Hell in a Cell matches, where John Cena defeated Randy Orton to secure a future WWE World Heavyweight Championship match, and, in the main event, Seth Rollins defeated Dean Ambrose.

 The event had 83,000 buys (excluding WWE Network views), down from the previous year's 228,000 buys.

 Production

 Background

-Hell in a Cell is a gimmick pay-per-view (PPV) event produced annually in October by WWE since 2009.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2014 event was the sixth event under the Hell in a Cell chronology and was held on October 26 at the American Airlines Center in Dallas, Texas, marking the second Hell in a Cell to be held at this venue after the 2010 event.
-In addition to traditional PPV, it was the first Hell in a Cell to be broadcast on WWE's online streaming service, the WWE Network, which launched in February.
+Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced annually in October by WWE since 2009.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
+The 2014 event was the sixth Hell in a Cell and was held on October 26 at the American Airlines Center in Dallas, Texas, marking the second Hell in a Cell held at this venue after the 2010 event.
+In addition to airing on traditional pay-per-view worldwide, it was the first Hell in a Cell to livestream on the WWE Network, which launched in February.

 Storylines

-The card consisted of nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.